-1 Point 2 Points 3 Points 4 Points The sponsor submitted evidence of written protocols for evaluating applications. -or- There is evidence that reviewers receive training on the protocols.
-The sponsor submitted evidence of written protocols for evaluating and scoring individual application criteria that align with the application requirements. -and- There is evidence all reviewers receive training on the protocols.
-2-Point Requirements -and- The sponsor submitted evidence of written protocols for evaluating applications that include a rubric for all selection criteria. -and- The sponsor's rubric includes a "cut score" that identifies the lowest possible points that an applicant can earn to receive a preliminary agreement.
-3-Point Requirements -and- The sponsor submitted evidence that it requires each reviewer to individually score and document the rating for each selection criteria. -and- All reviewers receive training on the protocols and rubric annually, which includes reviewer calibration.
+1 Point 2 Points 3 Points 4 Points The sponsor submitted The sponsor submitted 2-Point Requirements -and- 3-Point Requirements - and - evidence of written protocols for evaluating applications. -or- evidence of written protocols for evaluating and scoring individual application criteria that align with the application requirements.
+The sponsor submitted evidence of written protocols for evaluating applications that include a rubric for all selection criteria.
+The sponsor submitted evidence that it requires each reviewer to individually score and document the rating for each selection criteria.
+There is evidence that -and- -and- -andreviewers receive training on the protocols.
+There is evidence all reviewers receive training on the protocols.
+The sponsor's rubric includes a "cut score" that identifies the lowest possible points that an applicant can earn to receive a preliminary agreement.
+All reviewers receive training on the protocols and rubric annually, which includes reviewer calibration.